levelup360pro/builder-resources/scripts/websearch-custom-endpoints/README.md

 - **Enterprise Providers:** Create a separate guide for integrating Bing Web Search with private endpoints.
 - **Page Content Extraction:** A new tool to fetch and clean the full content from a URL.

-## Contribution
+## Connect
-Fork the repository, create a feature branch, and submit a pull request.
-Focus on reliability improvements, additional providers, or enterprise features.
-For questions, connect with me on LinkedIn: https://www.linkedin.com/in/manuel-tomas-estarlich/
+For questions, connect via LinkedIn: https://www.linkedin.com/in/manuel-tomas-estarlich/

 ## Disclaimer
 This tool is not affiliated with OpenAI, Microsoft, or Serper.dev.
 It provides a bridge solution for custom endpoints where hosted tools aren't available.
 Test thoroughly in non-production environments before deploying.
 You are responsible for adhering to the terms of service of any API provider you use.
 Use at your own risk.